williamteav/personal_website/blog/post008/mugu23.md

 <center><img src="2.jpg" width="70%" height="70%"></center>

 The airshow opened with the singing of the Star Spangled Banner accompanied by a three-ship helicopter flyover.
-All three helcopters were operated by an all-female crew as the Navy commemorated fifty years of
+All three helcopters were operated by an all-female crew as the Navy commemorated fifty years of women in naval aviation.

 ## Pacific War Reenactment